acturtle/cashflower/docs/settings.rst

     3   3   6   9

-The user can choose a subset of columns.
+The user can choose a subset of variables.

 ..  code-block:: python
     :caption: settings.py

     settings = {
         ...
-        "OUTPUT_COLUMNS": ["a", "c"],
+        "OUTPUT_VARIABLES": ["a", "c"],
         ...
     }

-Only the chosen columns are in the output.
+Only the chosen variables are in the output.

 ..  code-block::
     :caption: output